lopez-christian/lopez-christian/README.md

 Feel free to reach out or visit my blog at https://lopez-christian.github.io/

 Oh, and I also love anything soccer-related and sports in general.
-So, lets talk futbol as well ⚽️.
+So, lets talk some futbol ⚽️.

 <!--
 **lopez-christian/lopez-christian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.